Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 push_back!(box, box)
 ```

-We get the following message printed to our console:
+We get the following message, printed to our console:

 ```
 (example_target:45245): mousetrap-CRITICAL **: 16:44:27.065: In Box::push_back!: Attempting to insert widget into itself.
 This would cause an infinite loop
 ```

 We cannot insert a widget into itself, mousetrap prevented this action and printed a log message to inform us of this instead.
-This cushions the applications stability from potential developer errors.
-Any and all functions should follow this philosphy: prevent the error or bug, then print a log message instead.
+This protects the applications' stability from potential developer errors.
+Any and all functions should follow this philosophy: **prevent the error or bug, print a log message instead**.

 ### Log Message Properties